DylanTombs/Stock-Market-Sentiment-Analyser/testing/Readme.md

 # Alpaca Custom Trading Bot - Strategy Testing

 This section demonstrates testing a **custom trading strategy** using the [Alpaca API](https://alpaca.markets/).
 The bot fetches historical market data, generates trading signals based on custom logic, and executes trades for a specific ticker.
-It is designed for **paper trading**, allowing safe testing without risking real capital.
+It is designed for **paper trading**, allowing safe, real-time testing without risking real capital.

 ---